 It is important to be clear in this distinction, since “standard” terminology used by “Green” and “Renewable energy” industries only muddy the waters.

-Since introduction, partly due to its ever increasing difficulty of production by design, Bitcoin has gone through a steady expansion to now being a massive global industry, consuming several countries-worth of energy, with the load being distributed around the world, across miner installations.
+Bitcoin since introduction, partly due to its ever increasing difficulty of production by design, has gone through a steady expansion, entirely profit driven, to now being a massive global industry, consuming several countries-worth of energy, with the load being distributed around the world, across many thousands of miner installations.

 Not just “Cheap”, but free.

-Profit driven businesses do not like to use that word, since free means zero, and many economists sums blow up when we try to put zero into the calculations of profit.
+Profit driven businesses do not like to use the word free, since free means zero, and many economists sums blow up when we try to put zero into the calculations of profit.

 Dividing by zero implies infinite profit, in terms of percentage.

 Subsequently there is an overwhelming desire to continually increase the solar infrastructure powering Bitcoin, by each mining entity, in pursuit of always more revenue.